-The Funds, other than the Matthews Asia Dividend Fund, Matthews China Dividend Fund and Matthews Emerging Markets Sustainable Future Fund, invest where Matthews believes the potential for capital growth exists and in companies that it believes have demonstrated the ability to anticipate and adapt to changing markets.
-With respect to the Matthews Asia Dividend Fund and Matthews China Dividend Fund, Matthews seeks to invest in companies that have in the past paid high dividends relative to their share prices, or which it believes are well-positioned to grow future dividends, or both.
-Accordingly, each of the Matthews Asia Dividend Fund and Matthews China Dividend Fund expects that its portfolio will primarily consist of companies with established dividend-paying records.
-With respect to the Matthews Emerging Markets Sustainable Future Fund, Matthews seeks to invest in companies located in emerging market countries that have the potential to profit from the long-term opportunities presented by the global environmental and social challenges as well as those emerging markets companies that are contributing (or have the potential to contribute) to positive outcomes in environmental, social and governance focus areas, after taking into consideration the Fund's environmental, social and governance ("ESG") standards in addition to traditional financial data.
+The Funds, other than the Matthews Emerging Markets Sustainable Future Active ETF and Matthews Asia Dividend Active ETF, invest where Matthews believes the potential for capital growth exists and in companies that it believes have demonstrated the ability to anticipate and adapt to changing markets.
+With respect to the Matthews Emerging Markets Sustainable Future Active ETF, Matthews seeks to invest in companies located in emerging market countries that have the potential to profit from the long-term opportunities presented by the global environmental and social challenges as well as those emerging markets companies that are contributing (or have the potential to contribute) to positive outcomes in environmental, social and governance focus areas, after taking into consideration the Fund's environmental, social and governance ("ESG") standards in addition to traditional financial data.
+With respect to the Matthews Asia Dividend Active ETF, Matthews seeks to invest in companies that have in the past paid high dividends relative to their share prices, or which it believes are well-positioned to grow future dividends, or both.
+Accordingly, the Matthews Asia Dividend Active ETF expects that its portfolio will primarily consist of companies with established dividend-paving records.

-Equity securities in which the Funds, other than the Matthews Asia Dividend Fund and the Matthews China Dividend Fund, may invest include common stocks, preferred stocks, warrants, and securities convertible into common or preferred stocks, such as convertible bonds and debentures.
-Equity securities in which the Matthews Asia Dividend Fund and the Matthews China Dividend Fund may invest include common stocks, preferred stocks, convertible preferred stocks, and other equity-related instruments (including, for example, investment trusts and other financial instruments).
+Equity securities in which the Funds, other than the Matthews Korea Active ETF and Matthews Asia Dividend Active ETF, may invest include common stocks, preferred stocks, warrants, and securities convertible into common or preferred stocks, such as convertible bonds and debentures.
+Equity securities in which the Matthews Korea Active ETF may invest include common stocks, preferred stocks, warrants, and securities convertible into common or preferred stocks, such as convertible bonds and debentures, warrants and rights, equity interests in trusts, partnerships, joint ventures or similar enterprises and depositary receipts of issuers located in South Korea.
+Equity securities in which the Matthews Asia Dividend Active ETF may invest include common stocks, preferred stocks, convertible preferred stocks, and other equity-related instruments (including, for example, investment trusts and other financial instruments).

-Each of the Funds, other than the Matthews Asian Growth and Income Fund, may invest no more than 20% of its total assets in debt securities, including securities issued by government entities and their political subdivisions.
-The Matthews Asian Growth and Income Fund is permitted to invest in debt securities of any quality, including high yield debt securities rated below investment grade (commonly referred to as "junk bonds") and unrated debt securities.
+Each of the Funds may invest no more than 20% of its total assets in debt securities, including securities issued by government entities and their political subdivisions.